krauthaufen/Adaptify/README.md

 ```

 We sadly couldn't figure out a better way for modules, since they can only be declared once per assembly (no partial modules).
-Generally speaking we **strogly recommend that you put your model-types directly in namespaces** to avoid confusion.
+Generally speaking we **strongly recommend that you put your model types directly in namespaces** to avoid confusion.

 ### Sum Types (Unions)
-Union types are treated somewhat special and it can be irritating how they capture two kinds of changes.
+Union types receive special treatment and it can be irritating how they capture two kinds of changes.
 Therefore I'll give a short overview here.

 ```fsharp